Present Perfect Continuous Tense Rules And Usage With Examples

 Present Perfect Continuous Tense Structure

-Now let’s look at the present perfect continuous tense structure that we use to make sentences.
+Now let’s look at the present perfect continuous tense structures we use to make sentences.

 1. Present Perfect Continuous Affirmative Sentence Structure